Motor control center panel wiring:

 01. MCCB:

 The MCCB consists of a bimetallic sheet that expands and contracts when the temperature of the MCCB changes.
-Due to overload, the bimetallic strip will start to bend and eventually, it will trip if more current flows in the circuit than the predetermined current.
+Due to overload, the bimetallic strip will start to bend and eventually. it will trip if more current flows in the circuit than the predetermined current.
 The trip mechanism opens the breaker.
 MCCB stands for Molded Case Circuit Breaker.
 It is another type of electrical protection device that is used when the load current exceeds the limit of a miniature circuit breaker.
 The MCCB provides Protection against Overload, and Short Circuit Faults and is also used for Switching the Circuits.

-02. Motor Protector:
+02. MPCB Motor Protector:

 03. 3-Phase Motor:

-A Three-Phase electric motor uses a 3-Phase Power Supply to Convert Electric Energy into Mechanical Energy.
+A 3-phase electric motor uses a 3-phase Power Supply to Convert Electric Energy into Mechanical Energy.
 It contains four Wires (Three hot Wires and one Neutral Wire) and Uses 3 Alternating Currents of the Same Frequency.
 Since it Generates a Rotating Magnetic Field, it does not need a Capacitor for the Startup.
-Some Three-Phase Motors are Reversible, Which Means they can serve as Generators by Turning Mechanical Energy into Electrical Energy.
+Some 3-phase Motors are Reversible, Which Means they can serve as Generators by Turning Mechanical Energy into Electrical Energy.

 Thank You for visiting the website.
 Keep visiting for more Updates.